christt105/AugmentedReality/README.md

 # Augmented Reality

-Repository of the projects of Augmented Reality University Subject, working with Python and WebGL.
+Repository of the projects of Augmented Reality University Subject, working with Python, JavaScript and WebGL.